Scholarships and Awards for Music Students

 Music Scholars are usually Music Majors but it is not a requirement to major in music as a recipient of the scholarship.
 It is actually quite typical of the vast majority of Emory undergraduates (upwards of 90%) to be double majors in a broad range of subjects while pursuing paths including pre-med, pre-law, business, the humanities, the pure sciences, social sciences and the Arts.
 The ensemble rosters for the symphony orchestra and wind ensemble are excellent examples of the diversity found in our community of music students.

-In order to be considered, candidates must apply for the Emory Scholars Program by the deadline of November 15th, 2017 and have completed a live (in person) audition by December 4th, 2017.
-Auditions may be scheduled by contacting Dr. Richard Prior, Director of Performance Studies.
+In order to be considered, candidates must apply for the Emory Scholars Program by the deadline of November 15th, 2019 and have completed a live (in person) audition by December 4th, 2019.
+Auditions may be scheduled by contacting Dr. Paul Bhasin.

 Audition requirements can be found on our Auditions page.